 With the help of the Builder pattern, we can construct complex objects without much effort.
 We can call it an Adapter, whose main purpose is to untangle the complexity of the object instantiation process.
 Whenever you are dealing with a highly customized product and its complexity the Builder pattern helps to clear the clutter to create the basic concept.
 Because of it, one can have a fundamental understanding of complex construction.

-Our next rails design pattern is interactor.
-Now, the question is what is the interactor design pattern.
+Our next Rails design pattern is an interactor.
+Now, the question is, what is the interactor design pattern?
 So, when you want to disintegrate large and complicated tasks into smaller and inter-dependent steps, you can go with an interactor design pattern.
 Whenever, a step fails, the flow will stop by itself and will display a relevant message of failed execution.

 class ManageProducts include Interactor def call # manage products and their details end end class AddProduct include Interactor def call # Add product to purchase end end class OrderProduct include Interactor def call # Order product to purchase end end class DispatchProduct include Interactor def call # dispatch of the product here end end class ScheduleMailToNotify include Interactor def call # send an email to the respective buyer end end class PurchaseProduct include Interactor::Organizer organize ManageProducts, AddProduct, OrderProduct, DispatchProduct, ScheduleMailToNotify end Here, is how you can purchase the product. result = PurchaseProdcut.call( recipient: buyer, product: product ) puts outcome.success? puts outcome.message

-Moving on to the last ruby design pattern, i.e., the Observer design pattern.
+Moving on to the design pattern in Ruby, i.e., the Observer design pattern.
 In this pattern, other interested objects are notified whenever an event has occurred.
 The observed object contains its observers’ list and notifies them by sending an update whenever its state changes.

 require 'observer' class Product include Observable attr_reader :productName, :availableProducts def initialize(productName = "", availableProducts = 0) @productName, @availableProducts = productName, availableProducts add_observer(Notifier.new) end def update_availableProducts(product) @product = product changed notify_observers(self, product) end end